signalfx/cadvisor-integration/README.md

 | --sendRate | "1s"  | The rate at which data is queried from cAdvisor and sent to SignalFx.
 Possible values: [10s 30s 1m 5m 1h 1s 5s] | $SFX_SCRAPPER_SEND_RATE |
 | --nodeServiceDiscoveryRate | "5m" | The rate at which nodes and services will be rediscovered.
 Possible values: [20m 3m 5m 10m 15m] | $SFX_SCRAPPER_NODE_SERVICE_DISCOVERY_RATE |

+## Troubleshooting
+In certain deployments, the cadvisor-integration may fail because Kubernetes cluster nodes are unable to be auto-discovered.
+This seems to happen mainly/exclusively during a manual deployment of Kubernetes entirely on CentOS 7 using an IPv6 configuration.

+This issue can be worked around by adding an explicit entry for the IP (and port, if necessary) of the Kubernetes Master Node API at the very end of the _cadvisor-signalfx.yaml_ file.

+Example:

+	name:  SFX_SCRAPPER_KUBERNETES_URL
+	value: <KUBERNETES_MASTER_NODE_IP:PORT>

 ## License

 This tool is licensed under the Apache License, Version 2.0.
 See LICENSE for full license text.